100 years ago

 Wiki admits: “Tesla’s theories on the possibility of the transmission by radio waves go back as far as lectures and demonstrations in (1892 to) 1893 in St. Louis, Missouri, the Franklin Institute in Philadelphia, Pennsylvania, and the National Electric Light Association.
 Tesla’s demonstrations and principles were written about widely through various media outlets.
 Many devices such as the Tesla Coil were used in the further development of radio.”

-Wiki fails to mention the crucial “Tesla four tuned circuits” that was subsequently used by all of the wireless pioneers and is still the basis of all radio transmission/reception today.
+Wiki fails to mention the crucial “Tesla four tuned circuits” that were subsequently used by all of the wireless pioneers and is still the basis of all radio transmission/reception today.
 Tesla went to great pains to explain to Hertz how it worked and how the Hertz system was in error, but all to no avail.
 But the Tesla system of resonant tuning was adopted and it was assumed by all and sundry to be the Hertzian system of wireless transmission.
 This error is still supported by academic science today and the Tesla priority is still denied.

 rense.com:”Tesla’s four-tuned circuits (two on the receiving side and two on the transmitting side, secured by U.S. patents #645,576 and #649,621) were the basis of the U.S. Supreme Court decision (Case #369 decided June 21, 1943) to overturn Marconi’s basic patent on the invention of radio.” http://rense.com/politics4/tesla.htm